Places – Besides Your Bathroom – Where Tadelakt Looks Amazing

 Natural wood and stone have a timeless quality and are perfect materials to use in the bathroom.

 Tadelakt is ideal for hotel bathrooms.
 It not only looks fantastic, with a choice of natural, earthy colours that blend in with all designs, from ethnic and traditional to contemporary and minimal, but it is a practical choice too.
-The polished plaster is lime-based and is finished with a natural, olive oil soap to produce an outstandingly effective waterproof barrier.
 It adds a seamless look to your walls and shower enclosures.
 Tadelakt is also 100% recyclable and is considered one of the most eco- friendly materials there is.

 Investing in your bathroom means investing in your hotel business by giving it that exclusive edge to set you apart from the competition.
 It will also increase the value of your premises.

 For more information on Tadelakt Moroccan plaster for exclusive hotels, contact a member of our team today, or alternatively, visit us online to see our full range of Tadelakt services.